 In his Tokyo official residence outgoing Japanese Premier Kishi was stabbed in the leg six times by a right-wing fanatic, July 14.

-In his Tokyo official residence outgoing Japanese Premier Kishi was stabbed in the leg six times by a right-wing fanatic, July 14.
+Background: In his Tokyo official residence outgoing Japanese Premier Kishi was stabbed in the leg six times by a right-wing fanatic, July 14.
 He was holding a reception for his former Minister of Trade and Industry, Hayato Ikeda, nominated Premier that same day by the Liberal Democratic Party convention.

 Mr. Kishi's attacker, a 65-year-old dentist who gained entry to the house by wearing a Liberal Democratic, badge immediately seized and detained by police.
 Mr. Kishi was driven to Maeda Hospital; his wounds are not serious and full recovery within ten days is expected.